Dewberry/blobfish/README.md

 # blobfish

 ## Summary
 This repository is a proof of concept to evaluate the usability of resource description framework (RDF) metadata in documenting extensible data pipelines.
-The data pipeline documented by this repository is the mirroring, transformation, and subsequent use of NOAA AORC gridded precipitation data for stochaistic storm transposition (SST) modeling.
+The data pipeline documented by this repository is the mirroring, transformation, and subsequent use of NOAA AORC gridded precipitation data for stochastic storm transposition (SST) modeling.

 ## Pipeline Description
 This pipeline can be broken into 3 stages